unboundsecurity/ub-ant-signjar-task/README.md

   [e668d98b]: https://ant.apache.org/manual/Tasks/signjar.html "signjar"

 ## Build
-To build the prject run `ant` on the root directory of the project.
+To build the project run `ant` on the root directory of the project.

 ## Installation
 Copy the generated `.../dist/ub-sign-jar.jar` file to your `ant/lib` directory.
 Or use full path reference in your project `build.xml`, as follows: